SunnyTong2019/mongo-scraper/README.md

 # Mongo Scraper
 Mongo Scraper is a web app that lets users view the latest articles.
 The articles are scraped from NPR site.

-Users can also save articles and leave comments/notes on the articles displayed and revisit them later.
+Users can also save articles and leave comments/notes on the articles and revisit them later.

 Users can also delete comments/notes left on the articles.
 All stored comments/notes are visible to every user.